What is Conformation of Cyclohexane?

 Which conformation of cyclohexane is chiral?

-Cyclohexane conformation free of angle strain: chair conformation is achiral because it has a center of symmetry because boat conformation is achiral because it has a plane of symmetry.
+Cyclohexane conformation free of angle strain: chair conformation is achiral because it has a centre of symmetry because boat conformation is achiral because it has a plane of symmetry.
 Twist boat conformation is chiral, since there is no element of symmetry.

 Which is the most stable conformation of cyclohexane?